CRESYM/colib0.github.io/pages/about/about.md

 They both face the need for a collaborative shared dynamic simulation library that would benefit to all by its high quality, transparency of model equations, and concrete applications (real test cases).

 ## How does it work?
+We aim at building a library that contains detailed dynamic models of electrical components and power systems test cases.
+Each model or test case is described in a dedicated post, with links to known existing implementations.
+Some of the models and test cases directly comes from CRESYM projects, other are

 ## Who develops it ?
 Who uses it?